 Potters and some manufacturers fire ceramic ware twice, once to prepare it for glazing (call bisquit firing) and the second time to melt the glaze onto it.

-Firing bisquit as high is possible is desirable for another reason: Higher temperatures and longer soaks burn off more products of decomposition, this produces more defect-free glaze surfaces in the final firing (since not as many gases need to bubble up through the melting glaze).
-In many situations, bisque temperature can be increased 1 or 2 cones with little impact on the product process.
-In most situations the bisque can be soaked at the end to provide more time for gas expulsion.
-Heavier ware needs to be soaked longer, sometimes alot longer (hours) to fully drive out gases of decomposing organics and carbonates.
+Firing bisquit as high is possible is desirable for another reason: Higher temperatures and longer soaks burn off more products of decomposition, which produces more defect-free glaze surfaces in the final firing (since not as many gases need to bubble up through the melting glaze).
+In many situations, bisque temperature can be increased by 1 or 2 cones with little impact on the production process.
+In most situations, the bisque can be soaked at the end to provide more time for gas expulsion.
+Heavier ware needs to be soaked longer, sometimes a lot longer (hours) to fully drive out gases of decomposing organics and carbonates.

 'Low' bisque firing is typical for pottery and ceramics while a 'vitrifying bisque' is done for bone china and some types of stoneware.'High' bisque firing is done to mature the body and burn off all the organics.
 Subsequent firing is usually done to apply a low-fire glaze.
 Glazing zero-porosity (or very slow porosity vitrified ware) is a challenge, such glazes must have special additives to make them gel and stick to the ware (i.e. calcium chloride, gum) and the production process is able to handle the extended drying time.

 At times adjustments to bisque firing are recommended to solve problems like crazing.
 However crazing is caused by a thermal expansion mismatch between body and glaze, bisque firing is not related to this, it is at best a band-aid fix for marginal crazing situations, the crazing will appear with time anyway.